 (A) Motions to alter decisions.
-Any party, or person denied party status, may file within 15 days from the date of a decision of the District Commission one and only one motion to alter with respect to the decision, or with respect to the denial of party status.
+Any party, or person denied party status, may file within 15 days from the date of a decision of the \underline{dD} istrict \underline{cC} ommission one and only one motion to alter with respect to the decision, or with respect to the denial of party status.
 Within 15 days of the filing, parties may file a response to any motion to alter which has been timely filed.
-No party, or person denied party status, may file a motion to alter a District Commission decision concerning or resulting from a motion to alter.
+No party, or person denied party status, may file a motion to alter a \underline{dD} istrict \underline{eC} ommission decision concerning or resulting from a motion to alter.

 (1) All requested alterations must be based on a proposed reconsideration of the existing record.
 New arguments are not allowed, with the exception of arguments in response to permit conditions or allegedly improper use of procedures, provided that the party seeking the alteration reasonably could not have known of the conditions or procedures prior to decision.
-New evidence may not be submitted unless the District Commission, acting on a motion to alter, determines that it will accept new evidence.
+New evidence may not be submitted unless the dDistrict eCommission, acting on a motion to alter, determines that it will accept new evidence.